Boro23-wq/leetcode-coding-problems/intersections-of-two-arrays.md

  * @return {number[]}
  */
 var intersection = function(nums1, nums2) {
-    let firstSet = new Set();
+    // two sets to keep track of intersected numbers let firstSet = new Set();
     let secondSet = new Set();

+    // run through nums1
-    for (let nums of nums1){
+    // and store all of its values in a set for (let nums of nums1){
         firstSet.add(nums);
     }

+    // run through nums2 and add its values in
+    // the secondSet if and only if the number
+    // is available in the firstSet
+    // we use set to make sure the repeated numbers
-    for (let nums of nums2){
+    // only appear once in the set for (let nums of nums2){
         if (firstSet.has(nums)){
             secondSet.add(nums)
         }
     }

-    return Array.from(secondSet);
+    // convert the set to an array return Array.from(secondSet);
 };
 ```